 The fan base firmware will monitor all Power Supply Units (PSUs) installed in the system and generate SEL entries regardless of whether or not the alerts are enabled.
 This functionality cannot be turned off.
 To receive alerts, in addition to these instructions for entering new filters, correct configuration of the Intel BMC must also be performed.
-This can be done via the Intel Integrated BMC Web Console.
+This can be done via the Intel Integrated BMC Web Console (see "Configuration Tab" on page 66).
 Specific instructions for the BMC configuration is not included here because it is site specific.
-Command strings are IPMI commands.
+Command strings are IPMI commands (IPMItool is a Linux-based utility, Windows uses IPMIutil).

 When the fan base firmware monitors the PSU it sends alerts to the BMC.
 This alone does not send the email.
-You will need to set up the BMC Web Console to have those emails delivered, and set filters 19 and 20.

-The S2600JF motherboard allows 20 filters to be set.
+You will need to set up the BMC Web Console to have those emails delivered, and set platform event filters (PEF) 19 and 20.
+The S2600JF motherboard allows 20 platform event filters to be set.
 Intel uses the first 13.
-The examples that set filters 19 and 20 are how we set up the BMC so that it realizes that the PSU alert that came in should also have an email sent.
+Setting filters 19 and 20 configures the BMC to realize that when a PSU alert comes in, an email should be sent.

-Platform Event Filter 5 sets the alert for PSU failure detected and PSU predictive failure.
+PEF 5 sets the alert for PSU failure detected, and PSU predictive failure.
 A SEL entry will be recorded on both assertion and deassertion.
 An alert will only be sent when asserted.
 This filter is configured by Intel.

-PEF filter 19 sets the alert for PSU input lost (AC/DC).
+PEF 19 sets the alert for PSU input lost (AC/DC).
 A SEL entry will be recorded on both assertion and deassertion.
 An alert will only be sent when asserted.
-This filter is configured by SGI.

-PEF filter 20 sets the alert for PSU presence detected.
+PEF 20 sets the alert for PSU presence detected.
 A SEL entry will be recorded on both assertion and deassertion.
 An alert will only be sent when deasserted.
-This filter is configured by SGI.
+These filters are configured by SGI.